 If you can pick one real character from your personal life, someone who definitely has changed the way you look at things, who will this be?

 Windry: My mother.
-She pass along the things she love to me.
+She passes along the things she loves to me.
 Books, language, traveling.
 I got my first book from her.
 I fall for words and languages because of her.
 I went on many traveling journeys with her.
-And she taught me things that defines who I really am, until today.
+And she taught me things that define who I really am, until today.

 We’re not always on the same page about everything, but I think most of who I am comes from my mother.

-Since I was a kid, most of the times, my mother is not at home.
-She is not ambitious, but she is always so lucky when it comes to work.
-And basically she’s not the type who’d like to stay at home.
+Since I was a kid, most of the time, my mother is not at home.
+She is not ambitious, but she is always so lucky when it comes to working.
+And basically, she’s not the type who’d like to stay at home.
 She is sharp and independent, and a bit nonchalant.
 If we’re traveling in a group, she’ll separate herself and discreetly slip away.